-In this digital age, it could be argued that cyber security is just as important, if not more so, than making sure your doors are locked and the alarm is on - although these are incredibly important, obviously.
+In this digital age, it is just as important to improve cyber security at work as it is making sure your doors are locked and the alarm is on at home.

 For example, there’s a good chance that the data stored on your computers, networks and hard drives is worth a considerable amount more than the equipment itself.
 Physical items can be replaced, but your digital data is almost certainly a much bigger loss.

 Read more: The Best Productivity Apps For Work

 And there are some alarming stats around cyber security.
 According to the Department for Business, Innovation and Skills’ 2015 Information Security Breaches Survey, 90% of large organisations and 74% of small business were subject to a security breach in 2014, a rise of 81% and 60% on the previous year.

 The report also shows that the average cost of a large company’s worst breach was a huge £1.46 million – £3.12 million, with the cost to small business clocking in at an equally damaging £75K – £311K.
 This shows just how detrimental a security breach or cyber attack can be on a business.

 So how do you improve computer security at work?

 One of the most important things business owners need to do, and one where they often fall down, is actually understanding the risks of cybersecurity.
 By understanding where these risks lie, you can put the necessary measures in place to improve security.